ethanlindley/Waddler/README.md

 * The first CP emulator to use Keccak256 for it's password hashing
 * Stable and well written
 * Uses the latest, fastest and securest modules
+* Contains a script to converts icer.ink's crumbs to be used with Waddler, allowing Waddler to use the latest crumbs
+* Everything that is logged is stored in separate text files in a nice format

 # Setup